 It appears most evidently on the face, cheeks, breasts, belly, and buttocks, where fat is abundant.
 Limbs, the chest wall, and other body regions are less affected.

 In moist environments, fat tissue beneath the skin begins to saponify (turn into a soapy substance).
 It takes at least a few weeks for a hard, wax-like material to form, which keeps the body in a relatively preserved state for many months.
-There is no green discoloration or significant bloating, unlike with normal decompositional changes.
+There is no green discoloration or significant bloating, unlike regular decompositional changes.
 The skin on the outside of the body remains white to brown, and the outermost layers of skin peel off.

 Adipocere will be evenly distributed over all body surfaces in bodies that are completely submerged in cold water.